 Exposing the Financial Harm Resulting from Flawed Coverture

 One of the most complex and often-misunderstood assets to divide in divorce is the Massachusetts State Pension, which includes the Massachusetts Teachers Retirement System (MTRS).
 Before negotiating the terms surrounding these assets, it is crucial to understand the many unique and sometimes-limiting features of Massachusetts State Pensions.
 For a divorcing couple where one (or both) has accumulated 10-plus years of credited service under the state system, the Pension may be one the most valuable assets in the divorce.
 Mistakes made when preparing language to divide future pension benefits, can have life-changing financial implications.

-The most common and financially harmful mistake made when dividing State pensions is the failure to properly apply the coverture formula (explained later).
+The most common and financially harmful mistake made when dividing State pensions is the failure to properly apply and define the coverture formula (explained later).
 To better demonstrate the financial magnitude of this mistake, I have included a sample divorce case with illustrations (attached).
 Below are some important definitions to know before you read on.

 For this discussion, I will refer to the spouse who owns the State Pension as the “Participant” and the spouse who has been awarded a share of the State Pension as the “Alternate Payee”.

-What is the Coverture Formula?
+What is the Prospective Coverture Formula?

-The coverture formula or “coverture fraction” is a widely-accepted method used in divorce to identify and equitably track the “marital portion” of an asset (typically a pension) when the final benefit or value is yet to be known.
+The prospective coverture formula or “coverture fraction” is a method used in divorce to identify and equitably track the “marital portion” of an asset (typically a pension) when the final benefit or value is yet to be known.
 It is used when there is a portion of the asset that was earned before the marriage and/or will be earned after the marriage.
 The fraction looks like this:

 Numerator = number of months of service earned while married